Work Order User Guide

 Bulk Creation Logic

-The system prioritizes work order creation in the following order:
+The system prioritises work order creation in the following order:

 Important Notes: